Coronavirus: U.S. Enters 'Quarantine Life' As Many Schools And Businesses Close

 Stock prices tank immediately after open

-The Dow Jones Industrial Average fell some 2,250 points minutes after trading began, as more dire signs of the coronavirus's economic impact emerge.
+The Dow Jones Industrial Average fell some 2,250 points minutes after trading began, as more dire signs of the coronavirus' economic impact emerge.
 Prices sank more after trading resumed.

 The S&P 500 index has fallen by nearly 11% Monday — far surpassing the 7% increment that triggers a pause in trading.
 Oil prices also continued their dive, crossing below the $30 level.